mrvdb/mrblog-content/about/testpage.md

     And this is the paragraph that follows it, which should obviously have a little bit of text to see the lines wrap to the next line.
 This paragraph will be repeated everywhere we want to have a block of text.
 We could write actual content but we haven't got anything to say really.

+Higlighting of code is supported, this requires python pygments and a syntax highlighting stylesheet.

+{% highlight ruby %}
+def foo
+  puts 'foo'
+end
+{% endhighlight %}

+Line numbers can also be used with this:

+{% highlight ruby linenos %}
+def foo
+  puts 'foo'
+end
+{% endhighlight %}

+Other code related embedding is for githubs gist facility

+{% gist 5555251 result.md %}

 ## Rules